-Flashes and bangs: aluminum powder – 27% of U.S. aluminum consumption comes from recycling discarded aluminum products.
+Flashes and bangs: aluminum powder – 28% of U.S. aluminum consumption comes from recycling discarded aluminum products.
 The U.S. imports a large amount of both aluminum and aluminum ore (bauxite) from many countries around the world.
-Canada provides roughly half of the aluminum; Jamaica provides roughly half of the aluminum ore.3
+Canada provides roughly half of aluminum imports; Jamaica provides roughly half of imported aluminum ore.3

 The following colors each come predominantly from different compounds of a single element.
 Common compounds are nitrates, carbonates, chlorides, chlorates, and oxalates.2

 Red: strontium – most strontium in the United States comes from the mineral celestite.3 The United States does not mine any strontium ore, relying on imports for 100% of its supply, mostly from Mexico.3